dinith95/CodingBook/devops/kubernates/kubernates.md

   - updates to pods ( like new image version ) in a rolling manner
   - can rollback to the previous version ( revision )

+### Deployment Strategy
+- 2 deployment startegies
+- **Default startegy - RollingUpdate**
+  - `Recreate` -  will remove all the pods and create new ones
+  - `RollingUpdate` - will remove one pod and deploy the new pod from the new version

 ## DNS  - Acessing Services

 ### Full path